 This prospectus, any accompanying prospectus supplement and the documents incorporated by reference herein and therein may contain forward-looking statements that involve risks and uncertainties.
-All such statements, other than statements of historical fact, are forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21B of the Exchange.
+All such statements, other than statements of historical fact, are forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from any future results, performances or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- expectations regarding expenses, sources of revenues and international sales and operations; - anticipated cash needs and estimates regarding capital expenditures, capital requirements and needs for additional financing; - the performance, features and benefits of products, plans for future products and for enhancements of existing products and product shipment dates; - the supply and price of components and raw materials, including polysilicon; - future pricing of products and systems in which our and PowerLight's products are incorporated; - plans for and timing of expansion of our and PowerLight's manufacturing capacity; - the ability to attract customers and develop and maintain customer and supplier relationships; - competitive positions and expectations regarding key competitive factors; - elements of our and PowerLight's marketing, growth and diversification strategies, including our strategy to reduce its dependence on market incentives; - our and PowerLight's intellectual property and continued investment in research and development; - · anticipated trends and challenges in our and PowerLight's businesses and the markets in which they operate; and - statements regarding potential legal proceedings.
+- expectations regarding expenses, sources of revenues and international sales and operations; - anticipated cash needs and estimates regarding capital expenditures, capital requirements and needs for additional financing; - the performance, features and benefits of products, plans for future products and for enhancements of existing products and product shipment dates;

+- the supply and price of components and raw materials, including polysilicon; - future pricing of products and systems in which SunPower's and PowerLight's products are incorporated; - plans for and timing of expansion of SunPower's and PowerLight's production capacity; - the ability to attract customers and develop and maintain customer and supplier relationships; - competitive positions and expectations regarding key competitive factors;

+• elements of SunPower's and PowerLight's marketing, growth and diversification strategies, including SunPower's strategy to reduce its dependence on market incentives;

+- · SunPower's and PowerLight's intellectual property and continued investment in research and development; - anticipated trends and challenges in SunPower's and PowerLight's businesses and the markets in which they operate; and - · statements regarding potential legal proceedings.